hownowstephen/adventofcode/2020/README.md

 Going to take a break from the string parsing part to work on the actual logic with hardcoded data.
 Might just end up skipping file parsing altogether since it's a major pain.
 Figured out how to use foldl and now the plan is to use `foldl2` (dual accumulator foldl) to track both the lowest modulo I've seen and the result that gives.

 Spent quite awhile fiddling with defining predicates and sorted out a way to factor out my calculation into one, which means I can probably actually do my read-from file with where I'm at now.

+Part two is quite different, I think I have a better grasp on the lang now so it shouldn't take forever this time.
+I'm going to foldl to check the list, and return a -1 if it fails, otherwise return the timestamp from the parent func